whiplashoo/svgtoraphael/README.md

 		// 'final'.txt output goes here
 	});
 	```
-	All this snippet does is load all the paths that consist the SVG to the '''<div id="rsr">''' that exists in the HTML page, and create a Raphael object out of it, enabling you to use all of Raphael.js functions and features.
+	All this snippet does is load all the paths that consist the SVG to the ```<div id="rsr">``` that exists in the HTML page, and create a Raphael object out of it, enabling you to use all of Raphael.js functions and features.